hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 * `name` - (Required) The unique name for the Service to create
 * `domain` - (Required) A set of Domain names to serve as entry points for your Service.
-Defined below.
+Defined below
 * `backend` - (Required) A set of Backends to service requests from your Domains.
-Defined below.
+Defined below
 * `gzip` - (Required) A set of gzip rules to control automatic gzipping of content.
-Defined below.
+Defined below
 * `header` - (Optional) A set of Headers to manipulate for each request.
-Defined below.
+Defined below
 * `default_host` - (Optional) The default hostname
 * `default_ttl` - (Optional) The default Time-to-live (TTL) for requests
 * `force_destroy` - (Optional) Services that are active cannot be destroyed.
 In order to destroy the Service, set `force_destroy` to `true`.
 Default `false`.
+* `s3logging` - (Optional) A set of S3 Buckets to send streaming logs too.
+Defined below

 The `domain` block supports: